 Service may be personal or by first class mail.
 Personal service includes delivery of the copy to a clerk or other responsible person at the office of counsel.
 Service by first class mail is complete on mailing.

 (f) Impounded or confidential information.
 In any case in which the trial court entered an order impounding, sealing, or excluding from public access all or any portion of the trial court records, or there is material or information in a party's motion, addendum, memorandum, or any appendix that is automatically impounded or deemed confidential by statute or court rule, the parties shall comply with Mass.R.A.P.
-16(d), 16(m), and 18(g).
+16(d) , 16(m) , and 18(g) .
 See G. L. c.
 265, § 24C.
-If the trial court record includes any items listed as "personal identifying data" in the Supreme Judicial Court 's Interim Guidelines on Personal Identifying Data, the parties shall comply with the guidelines in all filings to the Appeals Court .
+The parties shall comply with Supreme Judicial Court Rule 1:24, Protection of Personal Identifying Information in Publicly Accessible Court Documents in all filings to the Appeals Court.